PhilipLGeLinas/PhilipLGeLinas/README.md

 # PhilipLGeLinas
-A website dedicated to the life and studies of Philip GeLinas
+A website dedicated to the life and studies of Philip L. GeLinas